gecos-lab/PyCalcolAr/README.md

 # PyCalcolAr #

+__to be completed based on the following instructions__

-This README would normally document whatever steps are necessary to get your application up and running.
+This README will document whatever steps are necessary to get your application up and running and what it is meant for.

 ### What is this repository for? ###